-The Meramec Region was designated as an Economic Development District in 1975 and, since then, has assisted in providing planning and technical assistance to local governments with the goal of improving the quality of life in participating counties.
-Most communities in the region do not have the resources to maintain professional staff to assist with planning and economic development.
+The Meramec Region was designated as an Economic Development District in 1975 and, since then, has assisted in providing planning and communities in the region do not have the resources to maintain professional staff to assist with planning and economic development.
 The district operates as the Meramec Regional Planning Commission (MRPC), created by Governor Warren E. Hearnes in 1969 under the State and Regional Planning and Community Development Act of 1965.